-The EM&V Contractor conducted technical engineering desk reviews for a sample of measures installed in business locations for CBEEM and large (> 100,000 kWh claimed savings) business projects from BEEM.
+The EM&V Contractor conducted technical engineering desk reviews based on electronic project files such as vendor records and equipment invoices.
 The engineering desk reviews verified the accuracy of original calculations and determined if the customer's actual operation was consistent with program assumptions.
 Additionally, the review ensured consistency, accuracy, and whether the measure or project met program requirements.
-Key pieces of information such as invoices, equipment specifications, descriptions from customers, project a pplications, and any calculations were reviewed to ensure that the savings were accurate and consistent with program tracking data.
+Key pieces of information such as invoices, equipment specifications, descriptions from customers, project applications, and any calculations were reviewed to ensure that the savings were accurate and consistent with program-tracking data.